-Effects of Air Pollution on Human HealthPosted on 15th January 2020
+Air Pollution Effects on Human HealthPosted on 15th January 2020

-By now, you are most likely aware of the effects of air pollution on human health.
+You may likely be aware of the air pollutions’ effect on human health.

-Published on the 13th August 2019, a new study has discovered that exposure to ozone pollution can increase an individual’s risk of lung disease by as much as smoking a pack of cigarettes a day, for example.
+A new study on ozone pollution was published on the 13th of August 2019.
+The study discovered that exposure to ozone pollution can increase an individual’s risk of lung disease by as much as smoking a pack of cigarettes a day, for example.

-The increase in the risk of emphysema could be equivalent to smoking a pack of cigarettes a day for 29 years, with an increase in ozone exposure of just 3ppb over the course of 10 years.
+The increase in the risk of emphysema can equal the impact of smoking a pack of cigarettes a day for 29 years.
+With an increase in ozone exposure of just 3ppb over the course of 10 years.

 Piling pressure on those in power, the British Lung Foundation has urged the UK government to comply with the existing World Health Organisation guidelines for particulate matter and to set out a clear action plan to meet them by 2030.